Police Warning Shots May Be In For A Comeback

 Ayoob says fear of mishaps drove warning shots out of policing by the time he started as a cop in the 1970s.
 But now it may be making a comeback.

-"There was a lot of discussion," says the IACP's Terry Cunningham, describing the process that led the 11 law enforcement organization to include warning shots in the new consensus use of force policy.
-Cunningham was struck by the anecdotes of situations in which warning shots saved a life — or might have, if it had been allowed.
+"There was a lot of discussion," says the IACP's Terry Cunningham, describing the process that led the 11 law enforcement organizations to include warning shots in the new consensus use of force policy.
+Cunningham was struck by the anecdotes of situations in which warning shots saved a life — or might have, had they been allowed.

 The new policy still sets strict conditions for warning shots:

-(1) the use of deadly force is justified;
+1. The use of deadly force is justified;

-(2) the warning shot will not pose a substantial risk of injury or death to the officer or others; and
+2. The warning shot will not pose a substantial risk of injury or death to the officer or others; and

-(3) the officer reasonably believes that the warning shot will reduce the possibility that deadly force will have to be used.
+3. The officer reasonably believes that the warning shot will reduce the possibility that deadly force will have to be used.

-But Cunningham says the motivation of the change is to give officers a little more wiggle room when faced with a threat.
+But Cunningham says the motivation for the change is to give officers a little more wiggle room when faced with a threat.

 "We're kind of entering into this new environment in use of force where everybody is trying to learn how to better de-escalate," Cunningham says.

-Many police trainers have come to believe that overly rigid use-of-force rules, however well-meant, may sometimes leave officers with no other option than to kill someone.
+Many police trainers have come to believe that overly rigid use of force rules, however well-meant, may sometimes leave officers with no other option than to kill someone.
 The new model policy is a response to those concerns.

 "Why not give the officers more tools?"
 Cunningham says.
 "I think it's the right thing to do."